 So for many years VIFF's Canadian programming catered to “marketable” films and ignored almost everything outside the mainstream.
-Vancouver filmmaker and MUBI contributor Will Ross wrote on his blog in 2015
+Vancouver filmmaker and MUBI contributor Will Ross wrote on his blog in 2015, voicing his frustration:

 The Canadian programming at VIFF doesn’t do much to inspire pride in me as a filmmaker, because VIFF doesn’t seem to do much to support a challenging local or national cinema.
 For a long time now, VIFF has seemed to judge regional films by the perceived amount of money that was poured into them, and by how closely they mimic Hollywood films.
 ‘Production value’ has become a tradition of quality.

 There are the rare exceptions like Andrew Huculiak’s Violent, Andrew Cividino’s Sleeping Giant and Alexander Carson’s O, Brazen Age, singular films featured in an otherwise conservative Canadian Images section.
 But historically speaking, VIFF has continually advocated and promoted mediocre English Canadian movies—until 2016.
 Only one year has passed since Hit 2 Pass, How Heavy this Hammer and 88:88 premiered—none of which were selected by VIFF—but the landscape of Canadian cinema has expanded even further.
 A generation of talent emerged from coast to coast, and VIFF morphed to accommodate them.
 This year’s festival still included wannabe Hollywood fare, but the inauguration of Future//Present, a program devoted to emerging independent Canadian filmmakers, laid the foundation for a healthier VIFF and a more vital Canadian cinema.